 Interfusion is committed to creating a safe haven of creativity and personal growth for all participants.
 Here are our community consent rules of etiquette, or Code of Conduct, so everyone feels safe and at choice.

-- Consent First: All participants must receive explicit consent before any interaction that involves physical contact.
+- Consent First: All participants must receive explicit verbal or non-verbal consent before any interaction that involves physical contact.

 - Yes & No: “Yes” means yes.
 Hesitation or “maybe” means “no” or there’s something to clarify.